ptomato/talks/las2021/README.md

 ```

 <!--
   Here's how to do this Browserify trick.
-You can import the UMD module for its side effect, which is to install the library as a global object.
+You add the -s option to build a UMD module.
+You can then import the UMD module for its side effect, which is to install the library as a global object.

   This is the best way that I've found to do this.
 It works okay, but isn't ideal.
 It would be cool if someone would write a Rollup plugin for GJS modules or something!
 Or there might be a better way that already exists that I haven't found yet.
 -->